sqorn/sqorn/docs/docs/tutorial.md

   args: [8] }
 ```

-`.limit` can also be called as a template tag.
+`.limit` can be called as a template tag.

 ```js
 sq.from`person`.limit`8`.query